 Any “food” substance that depletes vitamin E rapidly is extremely dangerous.
 Vitamin E is absolutely essential to human health.
 It is critically necessary in the body when processed fats are eaten because Vitamin E controls the lipid peroxidation that results in dangerous free-radical activity, which in turn causes lesions in your arteries and other problems.

-Canola oil now has been shown to be a very heavy abuser of Vitamin E, with the potential for rapidly depleting the body of this important vitamin.
+Canola oil has been shown to be a heavy abuser of Vitamin E, with the potential for rapidly depleting the body of this important vitamin.

 The Bottom Line

-The bottom line is that Canola is an inflammatory oil in your body that contains foreign, genetically engineered DNA, trans fats, and toxic chemical residues.
-It is also an environmental scourge and a threat to organic farming, and it should be avoided at all costs.
+The bottom line is that most Canola is an inflammatory oil in your body that contains foreign, genetically engineered DNA, trans fats, and toxic chemical residues, including glyphosate and hexane.
+Industrial Canola is also an environmental scourge and a threat to organic farming, and it should be avoided at all costs.

 - Extra virgin olive oil – for low temperature cooking or as a healthy salad dressing oil.
-Do not heat olive oil!
+Do not heat extra virgin olive oil!
+(My favorite olive oil.)

-- Virgin coconut oil - great for all temperatures of cooking due to it’s high stability under heat.
-A great source of healthy saturated fats in the form of medium chain triglycerides (MCTs), one of which is Lauric Acid, which helps support the immune system and is lacking in most western diets. (where to find coconut oil online)
+- Coconut oil – great for all temperatures of cooking due to it’s high stability under heat.
+A great source of healthy saturated fats in the form of medium chain triglycerides (MCTs), one of which is Lauric Acid, which helps support the immune system and is lacking in most western diets.
+Virgin coconut oil tastes like coconut, so it’s great for baking and dishes where the flavor of coconut will enhance the dish.
+Refined coconut oil does not taste like coconut, and is great for general purpose cooking.
+(My favorite coconut oil.)

 - Lard, tallow and other animal fats from grass-fed, pasture-raised animals – also a source of CLA, Vitamin D, and saturated fats that help with hormone balance, brain function and vitamin absorption.